Is there a connection between hair washing and hair loss?

 Shampoo 101

-While we completely understand being concerned about hair loss when shampooing (as this is usually when people get most vigorous when massaging the product into the hair), it's important to not neglect shampoo as it's an important step in caring for your scalp, which in turn keeps your hair follicles healthy.
+While we completely understand being concerned about hair loss when shampooing (as this is usually when people get most vigorous when massaging the product into the hair), it's important not to neglect shampoo as it's an important step in caring for your scalp, which in turn keeps your hair follicles healthy.

-As peer-reviewed studies have acknowledged, it can be easy to focus on aesthetics when, first and foremost, shampoo is designed to remove dirt and excess oils from the scalp and hair.
+As peer-reviewed studies have acknowledged, it can be easy to focus on aesthetics when, first and foremost, shampoo is designed to remove dirt and excess oils from the scalp and hair [5].

 Shampoo rids the hair of sebum, sweat, dead skin cells, styling products, and any dirt or dust picked up from the environment.
-Importantly, a hair wash also cleanses and adds moisture to the scalp — all things that are needed to encourage hair growth.

 Condition, condition, condition

-Some people skip conditioner, especially if they have short hair, or naturally greasy or oily hair.
-But this is also an important step, and even the most hydrating shampoo should be followed by a conditioner to keep your hair in its best state possible.
+But this is also an important step — and even the most hydrating shampoo should be followed by a conditioner to keep your hair in its best state possible.

-Neglecting this final step of conditioning can lead to damaged hair or extremely dry hair that is already fragile due to styling, split ends or certain health conditions, so it's important to keep it in the routine.
+Neglecting this final step of conditioning can lead to damaged or extremely dry hair that is already fragile due to styling, split ends or certain health conditions, so it's important to keep it in the routine.

 Use the right amount of shampoo and conditioner